 The occurrence of extreme temperature events (ETEs) during the cool season (Sep-May) is often accompanied by considerable societal and economic impacts.
-Extreme cold events, in particular, are responsible for about 30 deaths per year in the United States (Cellitti et al. 2006), can result in substantial damage to infrastructure, and can induce agricultural and economic losses (e.g., Rogers and Rohli 1991; Gu et al. 2008; Dole et al. 2014; Wolter et al. 2015).
+Extreme cold events, in particular, are responsible for about 30 deaths per year in the United States (NWS 2018), can result in substantial damage to infrastructure (e.g., Cellitti et al. 2006), and can induce agricultural and economic losses (e.g., Rogers and Rohli 1991; Gu et al. 2008; Dole et al. 2014; Wolter et al. 2015).
 While extreme warm events during the cool season have received less consideration within the refereed literature, they also pose considerable risks.
-These risks include the development of floods and ice jams on waterways due to rapid snow and ice melt, economic losses for industries reliant upon wintry conditions, and the potential loss of early-season agricultural products when an extreme warm event is followed by a hard freeze (e.g., Rogers and Rohli 1991; Gu et al. 2008; Westby et al. 2013; Dole et al. 2014; Peterson and Abatzoglou 2014; Westby and Black 2015).
+These risks include the development of floods and ice jams on waterways due to rapid snow and ice melt (Westby et al. 2013), economic losses for industries reliant upon wintry conditions (Westby et al. 2013), and the potential loss of early season agricultural products when an extreme warm event is followed by a hard freeze (e.g., Rogers and Rohli 1991; Gu et al. 2008; Westby et al. 2013; Dole et al. 2014; Peterson and Abatzoglou 2014; Westby and Black 2015).
 From a climatological perspective, the development of one or several ETEs during a single season can contribute disproportionately to temperature anomaly statistics for that particular season (e.g., Hoerling et al. 2013; Peterson et al. 2013; Dole et al. 2014; Hartmann 2015; Wolter et al. 2015).
 The disproportionate contribution of ETEs to seasonal temperature anomaly statistics suggests that ETEs need to be considered in order to understand the dynamical and thermodynamic processes that operate at the weather-climate intersection.
-Such investigations of ETEs are of additional importance given projected changes in the frequency of ETEs within a future climate (e.g., Walsh et al. 2001; Meehl and Tebaldi 2004; Portis et al. 2006; Vavrus et al. 2006; Peterson et al. 2013; Westby et al. 2013; Scherer and Diffenbaugh 2014; Grotjahn et al. 2016).
+Such investigations of ETEs are of additional importance given projected changes in the frequency of ETEs within future climates (e.g., Walsh et al. 2001; Meehl and Tebaldi 2004; Portis et al. 2006; Vavrus et al. 2006; Peterson et al. 2013; Westby et al. 2013; Scherer and Diffenbaugh 2014; Grotjahn et al. 2016).